How to Stop Swallowing Air and Prevent Aerophagia

 There are many potential causes of excessive hiccups, regular belching and mild aerophagia (swallowing air) so it’s important to identify the primary culprit or culprits for you personally.

 Start by eliminating the simpler known causes for a few days and notice whether the symptoms lessen.

 It’s worth keeping a note of the following suggestions for how to stop swallowing air and mouth breathing.

 By tracking the results you get from avoiding a potential cause for several days, and especially reintroducing it, you can pin down what makes you swallow air excessively and reduce or eliminate it.

-Importantly, if you have a serious case of aerophagia you should seek medical advice.
-Many people though will see improvement with some of the simple changes ahead.
+Importantly, if you have a serious case of aerophagia you should seek medical advice from a specialist.
+Many people though will see improvement and can reduce the amount of air they swallow with some of the simple changes ahead.

-Drinking carbonated drinks, such as soda or beer, sends carbon dioxide straight into our stomachs (and simple sugars which encourage more intestinal bacteria).
+Drinking carbonated drinks, such as acidic soda or beer, sends carbon dioxide straight into your stomach.
 Give them a rest for a few days and see what effect this has on your symptoms.

 Slower Eating Means Less Swallowed Air